global-asp/asp-source/en/0097_silly-sizwe.md

 take to his mother.
 Sizwe was very happy.
 He
 remembered his mother's
-words, “Carry it home on your
+words, "Carry it home on your
-shoulder.”
+shoulder."

 ##
 Sizwe got down on his hands